francissibal/Credit_Card_Fraud_Analysis/README.md

 ![PowerBIPreview2](CreditCardFraud-Dashboard-2.png)

-### Drill-Through on California: Within California (the state with the highest total fraud amount):
+### Drill-Down on California: Within California (the state with the highest total fraud amount):

 **Top Cities:** Glendale, San Diego, and San Jose are the top cities for the number of fraudulent incidents.